GG666/Lecture/Chpater (C_English_Pointer).md

 }
 ```

-When using pointer to do the operations, remember it must be with the '*' sign.
+When using pointers to do the operations, remember it must be with the '*' sign.
 Pointers with the star sign must be regarded as one.
 And also the substitute(替身) of the variable which the pointer points.

 ## The size of pointer type variable

-As we already know, different types use As we already know, different types take different sizes of spaces.
+As we already know, different types use different sizes of spaces.
 ##### Review

 ```